 Shared situations introduce a requirement that personal interfaces can ignore: the people around the device need to understand what it is doing.
 Earlier interface research described this as social translucence, where behaviour becomes visible in the right way so people can make sense of what is happening and adjust their own choices.

 In practice, this means clear signals when the system takes an action that affects a shared moment, reversible interactions, and a sense of control for the people involved.
-It also touches privacy and consent.
+It also touches on privacy and consent.
 A socially aware interface reads shared context (who is nearby, what the moment is, who becomes part of it) and those signals need clear boundaries, with participation always remaining an active choice.

 Togetherness Goes Beyond Coordination